Commit451/Teleprinter/README.md

 mTeleprinter.showKeyboard(edittext);
 ```

+# Thanks
+Thanks to https://github.com/AzimoLabs/AndroidKeyboardWatcher for the reference on how to alert when the keyboard is hidden or showing.

 License
 --------

     Copyright 2016 Commit 451
+    Copyright 2016 Azimo

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.